wr0ng/borderlands-tools/README.md

 This would be an extremely processor efficient, and it was my original intention for the package.
 However I haven't been able to get the JACK connections to persist between launches in a predictable fashion.

-### Being able to use a different "extra"
+### Being able to use a different effects unit

-The extra in this case is Rakarrack.
+Currently only one is supported: Rakarrack.

 I have tried to set this up in a modular fashion, and in the future I would like to have launcher options for using PureData, Processing, and/or JACK Effects Rack as an extra.
-Maybe even combinations thereof!
+Hopefully even chaining.

 ## License